 Website is a bit busy visually

 This is the same Vitamin Shoppe you may know from their 730-plus stores across the country.
-It started out in 1977 and sells the same supplements, aromatherapy, medicinal herbs, performance snacks, and beauty products online as you’d find in the shops.
+It sells the same supplements, aromatherapy, medicinal herbs, performance snacks, and beauty products online as you’d find in the shops.

 Because it specializes in supplements, The Vitamin Shoppe can offer personalized recommendations and a broader knowledge base on the ins and out of supplements than most online health food stores.
 How do you get maximum vitamin D absorption from your capsule?
 What’s a good starting dose for melatonin?
 When you have questions, ask its live "Nutrition Enthusiasts" via chat for help.
 You can also check the site's online glossary for quick clarification.